oparaskos/quantity-fns/README.md

 Converting from Millilitres to Litres
 ```
-import { convert as convertMass } from "quantity-fns/mass"
+import { convert as convertVolume } from "quantity-fns/volume"
-convertMass({
+convertVolume({
     unit: 'ml',
     quantity: 10,
     type: 'volume'